 It can be critical to consult a bicycle lawyer or someone very knowledgeable about bicycling and the law.
 On many occasions, people who have been injured on their bicycle who had talked to a general personal injury lawyer were advised them that they didn't have a claim, when in fact, they had a strong claim.

-No. Under Arizona State Law attorneys are allowed to pay various expenses for you.
+Attorneys are allowed to pay various expenses for you.
 Typical types of costs that can be advanced to you include: the costs of ordering medical records, the costs of filing a lawsuit, and other litigation costs.
 While some lawyers charge their clients administrative costs such as postage, copying, etc., we do not charge them to you.
 You are given a complete accounting of what costs have been advanced.

 Yes.
 You always have the final say as to whether you settle or we continue to pursue your claim.

 We have spent many years focusing on representing people who have been injured while riding their bikes.
 In many states, lawyers are not allowed to say that they "specialize" in any area of law.
 However, lawyers are not prohibited from concentrating in specific areas of law.
 Our practice is focused on bicycle law.